Pak SC strikes down deputy speaker's decision; restores assembly, orders vote on no-trust motion | Politics

 Earlier, the chief justice during the hearing said that the April 3 ruling was erroneous. ''The real question at hand is what happens next,'' he said.

-He also asked the Pakistan Muslim-League-Nawaz (PML-N) counsel Makhdoom Ali Khan and the Attorney General Khaled Javed Khan for guidance on how to proceed. ''We have to look at national interest,'' he said.
+He also asked PML-N counsel Makhdoom Ali Khan and the Attorney General Khaled Javed Khan for guidance on how to proceed. ''We have to look at national interest,'' he said.

 During the hearing, Chief Justice Bandial noted deputy speaker's ruling is, prima facie, a violation of Article 95.